scjrobertson/nlw_code/README.md

 The compilation instruction for each individual Java file is included in the comments.
 The original code makes use of **javadoc** comments and the API can extracted, from the root folder **nlw_code/**, as follows:

     mkdir documentation
     javadoc -d documentation src.main.trees src.main.utils

-**Warning**: there may be some errors in the javadoc comments causing the extraction to fail.
+**Warning**: There may be some errors in the javadoc comments causing the extraction to fail.
 These comments were mostly done haphazardly.
 ### Who do I talk to? ###

 * SCJ Robertson, 16579852